fullptr/anzu/README.md

     ```
 * All the common arithmetic, comparison and logical operators.
 More will be implemented.
 * Builtin functions.
+* Memory arenas for allocating dynamic memory:
+    ```py
+    arena a;
+    let ptr := a.new<bool>(false); # returns a pointer to a bool allocated in the arena let arr := a.new_array<f64>(100); # returns a span to a f64[100] array allocated in the arena
+    ```
+    Arenas are lexically scoped and deallocate all created objects when it goes out of scope.
+If a function needs to allocate objects that will outlive the function call, then a pointer to an arena should be passed into the function which it can use for allocations.
+Therefore pointers obtained from an arena must not outlive the arena itself.
+(Future challenge: static analysis to ensure this is the case).

 ## The Pipeline
 The way this langauage is processed and ran is similar to other langages.
 The lexer, parser, compiler and runtime modules are completely separate, and act as a pipeline by each one outputting a representation that the next one can understand.
 Below is a diagram showing how everything fits together.